dobromirmontauk/vision-playground/README.md

-# YOLO Object Detection Web Application
+# Object Detection Web Application

-This application uses YOLOv8 to detect objects from your webcam in real-time and displays the results through an interactive web interface.
+This application performs real-time object detection from your webcam and displays the results through an interactive web interface.
+It supports multiple detection models:

+- **YOLO**: Fast object detection using YOLOv8
+- **CLIP**: Zero-shot object classification using OpenAI's CLIP model

 ## Features

 - Real-time object detection using webcam input
+- Multiple object detection models to choose from
 - Visual bounding boxes with class labels and confidence scores
-- Interactive interface to capture and save misrecognized objects
+- Interactive interface to capture and save detections
 - Ability to browse and relabel saved detections
 - Performance statistics display (FPS, processing time)
 - Graceful server shutdown via web UI